Practivio/amazon/content/products/yasmen-scrapbook-single-sided-decorative-scrapbooking-B0C5CB677P/index.md

 ---
 title: "YASMEN Scrapbook Single Sided Decorative Scrapbooking"
-description: "single sheet of 12x12 scrapbook paper: Data-driven ranking using the Practivio Score™.
+description: "decorative scrapbook: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["single sheet of 12x12 scrapbook paper"]
+keywords: ["decorative scrapbook"]
-seo_title: "single sheet of 12x12 scrapbook paper — Look Elsewhere (2025)"
+seo_title: "decorative scrapbook — Compare (2025)"
 canonicalURL: "/products/yasmen-scrapbook-single-sided-decorative-scrapbooking-B0C5CB677P/"
 ---

-**🚫 Practivio Score™:** 646 — _Look Elsewhere_
+**🛒 Practivio Score™:** 651 — _Compare_

-*If you're comparing **single sheet of 12x12 scrapbook paper**, **[YASMEN Scrapbook Single Sided Decorative Scrapbooking](https://www.amazon.com/dp/B0C5CB677P?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **decorative scrapbook**, **[YASMEN Scrapbook Single Sided Decorative Scrapbooking](https://www.amazon.com/dp/B0C5CB677P?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
 [Shop “YASMEN Scrapbook Single Sided Decorative Scrapbooking” on Amazon](https://www.amazon.com/dp/B0C5CB677P?tag=practivio-20)
-Ranked **271 out of 293**, this Paper Craft Supplies belongs to the **Best Value tier** of Paper Craft Supplieses.
+Ranked **173 out of 266**, this Decorative Craft Paper belongs to the **Best Value tier** of Decorative Craft Papers.
-Practivio suggests you **look elsewhere**.
+Practivio lists it under **Compare** for further evaluation.

 ### What the signals indicate
-Price: 76 of 293 (top 26% lowest price).
+Price: 57 of 266 (top 22% lowest price).
-Reviews: 137 of 293 (top 47% by review count).
+Reviews: 34 of 266 (top 13% by review count).
-Rating: 195 of 293 (top 67% by average stars).
+Rating: 145 of 266 (top 55% by average stars).
-Demand:  of 293 (top % by purchases this month).
+Demand:  of 266 (top % by purchases this month).

 ### Position in tier
 Comparisons remain tier-specific.

 ### How it compares to the Hidden Gem
-The current Hidden Gem in Best Value carries a Practivio Score™ of 1057.00.
+The current Hidden Gem in Best Value carries a Practivio Score™ of 860.00.
-This pick trails the Hidden Gem by 411.00 points.
+This pick trails the Hidden Gem by 209.00 points.
 Use this as a benchmark when weighing trade-offs within the same tier.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B00178QQJ8?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B07JMT3FZX?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Our baseline filters remove non-comparable items.